 6 Hidden Myths Behind Baby Sleep Training Advocacy

-Beware the biases against babies
+Beware the biases against babies.

-Ignorance about baby needs fuel adult mistreatment of them, with ramifications on their health and wellbeing, social and moral capacities for the long term.
-Such ignorance lead to myths that adults believe and apply, in part because they don’t have their own experience and they’ve been taught not to follow their instincts.
+Ignorance about baby needs fuels adult mistreatment of them, with ramifications on their health and wellbeing, social and moral capacities for the long term.
+Such ignorance leads to myths that adults believe and apply, in part because they don’t have their own experience and they’ve been taught not to follow their instincts.
 Ignoring baby needs perpetuates the cycle because the babies become adults who don’t have well-shaped emotions and instincts to guide their behavior.
 They have to rely on experts to “know” anything.
 And much of that knowledge is unwise, small-picture, based on misconstrued studies.

 What are the mythical assumptions behind using cry-it-out (total extinction, unmodified extinction) or even controlled crying (graduated extinction) sleep training to get babies (0-2 years old or so) to sleep on their own?
 Here are several.